What is a research question?

 Research questions help writers focus their research by providing a path through the research and writing process.
 The specificity of a well-developed research question helps writers avoid the “all-about” paper and work toward supporting a specific, arguable thesis.

-The unclear version of this question doesn’t specify which social networking sites or suggest what kind of harm the sites are causing.
+The unclear version of this question doesn’t specify which social networking sites or suggest what kind of harm the sites might be causing.
 It also assumes that this “harm” is proven and/or accepted.
-The clearer version specifies sites (MySpace and Facebook), the type of harm (privacy issues), and whom the issue is harming (users).
+The clearer version specifies sites (MySpace and Facebook), the type of potential harm (privacy issues), and who may be experiencing that harm (users).
 A strong research question should never leave room for ambiguity or interpretation.

 Unfocused: What is the effect on the environment from global warming?

 The unfocused research question is so broad that it couldn’t be adequately answered in a book-length piece, let alone a standard college-level paper.
-The focused version narrows down to a specific cause (glacial melting), a specific place (the Arctic Circle), and a specific group that is affected (penguins).
+The focused version narrows down to a specific effect of global warming (glacial melting), a specific place (Antarctica), and a specific animal that is affected (penguins).
+It also requires the writer to take a stance on which effect has the greatest impact on the affected animal.
 When in doubt, make a research question as narrow and focused as possible.

 Too simple: How are doctors addressing diabetes in the U.S.?

-Appropriately Complex: What are common traits of those suffering from diabetes in America, and how can these commonalities be used to aid the medical community in prevention of the disease?
+Appropriately Complex: What main environmental, behavioral, and genetic factors predict whether Americans will develop diabetes, and how can these commonalities be used to aid the medical community in prevention of the disease?

 The simple version of this question can be looked up online and answered in a few factual sentences; it leaves no room for analysis.
 The more complex version is written in two parts; it is thought provoking and requires both significant investigation and evaluation from the writer.
 As a general rule of thumb, if a quick Google search can answer a research question, it’s likely not very effective.